 Generally, there is less social stigma attached to a conviction for reckless driving than there is for DUI.
 This may help you find or keep a job.
 Additionally, fines and other penalties may be lower for reckless driving.
 However, you will likely still need to attend alcohol treatment classes.

 If you have been charged with DUI or a similar offense, contact an experienced DUI law attorney immediately.
-An attorney can review your case for its possible defense.
+An attorney can review your case for its best possible defense.
 Did police have probable cause to stop you?
 Did they follow correct testing procedures?
 Even if the evidence against you is overwhelming, an attorney who is respected in the court house may be able to negotiate a more favorable plea agreement than you could on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email email@example.com.